How to establish gentle nose breathing at night

-Of course, for most people, a significant sleep reduction will remain a lofty goal; however, the reduction of hyperventilation will gradually make it more real, especially if you start using the Awareness Belt while asleep (Please note: people taking sleeping pills, should not use this tool; also, this tool should be used under supervision of a Breathing Normalization specialist only).
+Of course, for most people, a significant sleep reduction will remain a lofty goal; however, the reduction of hyperventilation will gradually make it more real, especially if you start using the Awareness Belt while asleep (Please note: people taking sleeping pills, should not use this tool; also, this tool should be used under the supervision of a Buteyko Breathing Method specialist only).
 The nighttime belt could be the same as described in my previous blog, or wider and firmer.
-For children, it is recommended using a long scarf, which should be tied underneath their ribs with a knot in the back.
-This knot prevents a child from sleeping on their back and also gives a parent an opportunity to tighten “the belt” without waking the child.
+For children, it is recommended to use a long scarf, which should be tied underneath their ribs with a knot in the back.
+This knot prevents a child from sleeping on their back and also gives a parent an opportunity to tighten the belt without waking the child.